lidefi87/Crabeater_Distribution_East_Antarctica/Scripts/05_SDMs/05_RandomForest.md

 ## Environmental variables matching observations

-First, we will look only at the variables with no multicollinearity.
-This means that sea surface temperature (`SST`) is excluded even though this variable is available in the observational dataset.
+Since multicollinearity is not an issue for Random Forest, we will include all ACCESS-OM2-01 outputs that match the environmental variables available in observational datasets.

 The variable `month` will be included as an ordinal factor in our analysis.